techsoft3d/hc-caas-server-deployment/README.md

     "serveHCDemoSite": false
   }
 ```
-* In the local.json file of your **first** instance set "runConversionServer" to false in the json file and reboot the instance (this ensures that conversions will only be performed on the second instance)
+* In the local.json file of your **first** instance set "runConversionServer" to false in the json file and reboot the instance.
+This ensures that conversions will only be performed on the second instance.
 * Reboot the second instance.
 * Navigate to the CaaS status page (http://ipofyourfirstinstance/caas_um_api/status) and make sure that the new conversion server is appearing in the server list under its public ip.
 If you had the conversion server running before on the first instance it will still show up in the list but with an "Offline" status.
 That is expected.
 It will be removed from the list after 24 hours.